sandialabs/scot4-docs/content/install/migration.md

 weight = 5
 +++

+# NOTE: Migration process is being revamped.
+The process below is currently not working.
+Please contact the team if you need to migrate data from a SCOT3 instance.

 If you are upgrading from SCOT 3 and wish to bring forward your data to SCOT 4, these are the steps to take.

 ## Backup SCOT 3